 As an incoming freshman, you may attain advanced standing at Gonzaga University a number of different ways.
 We've outlined our policies regarding some of the more popular programs available to students across the country.

 Many high school students take courses at their local college while concurrently enrolled in high school.
 To receive college credit for these courses, please arrange to have an official transcript forwarded to the Office of Admission.
 Although we will accept most courses taken at other regionally accredited institutions, credit transfer evaluations are done on a course-by-course basis.
 A transfer guide outlining our credit transfer policy is available.

 Advanced Placement (AP) is a program of college level courses and examinations for high school students which is sponsored by the College Board.
 AP exams are given once each year during the middle week of May at participating high schools.
-Check our policy on granting credit for individual AP subject examinations.
+Gonzaga requirements for granting credit for individual AP subject exams are listed below.